trishanku-org/heaven/README.md

 ## Next

 This project is a proof of concept.
+As [noted above](#note-2), the sample setup sets up a headless Kubernetes cluster with the `kube-controller-manager`, the `kube-scheduler` and the controllers of the
+`gardener/machine-controller-manager` to run independently while co-ordinating with one another only by communicating changes via Git.
+Work is pending to configure a `TrishankuHeaven` for the `kubelet` inside the machines provisioned by the `gardener/machine-controller-manager` to help it join and participate in the headless cluster as a `node`.
-A lot more work is required to make it efficient and productive.
+Also, a lot more work is required to make it efficient and productive.

 There are different possible applications for such an approach of loosely co-ordinating independent controllers.
 Please reach out at [@AmshumanKR](https://twitter.com/AmshumanKR) (Twitter) or here in the GitHub [issues](https://github.com/trishanku-org/heaven/issues) if interested in collaborating.